-The description was modified slightly for the PY19 TRM.
-Direct install or other early retirement projects that use pre-existing equipment for the baseline must use a dual baseline approach for lifetime savings to account for recent and forthcoming changes in federal codes and standards.
+Updated in Winter 2020 for PY20 TRM.
+Direct install or other early retirement projects that use preexisting equipment for the baseline must use a dual baseline approach for lifetime savings to account for recent and forthcoming changes in federal requirements.